Change Analysis Process

 How Change Analysis Works

-, Overmind initiates a multi-step analysis process that examines your proposed changes through several lenses.
-Each step builds on the previous one, creating an understanding of your change's potential impact.
+When you run overmind terraform plan, Overmind initiates a multi-step analysis process that examines your proposed changes.
+Each step builds on the previous one, culminating in identified risks that are displayed above the timeline in the UI.

 The analysis follows this sequence: